 Today is Thursday.
 The Law of Intention & Desire

 Let's explore this terrain together...

 In creating clarity & meaning with concepts, like intention, it is helpful to begin inside.
-Creating space with ourSelves to consider the meaning we're associating with it.
+Creating space within ourselves to consider the meaning we're associating with it.

 This is particularly important when we've chosen to embark on a joint venture (a conversation, project and really everything where two or more are gathered).

 We often use words with one another & pre-suppose we share meaning, when in fact, we soon discover something is off-kilter in our shared pursuit.
-Many times this occurs because we've not stopped and shared with each other, how we envision the word/concept having meaning.
-We've not explore our intention and what's truly meaningful for us about this powerful concept.
+Many times this occurs because we've not stopped and shared with each other, how we envision the word/concept of our intention and deeper meaning.

 Merriam-Webster offers three definitions that for me relate to today's law of intention.

 a concept considered as the product of attention directed to an object of knowledge;